Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

 and try the step again.

-The following parts are common to all operating systems, so go back to [[Installing and Running Diaspora]].
+Congrats!
+You have all your dependencies installed.
+Go back to [[Installing and Running Diaspora]].